MESH-Research/linked-open-profiles/readme.txt

 * All languages currently supported by ORCID will be supported (in progress)
 * Accessible to those with disabilities

+== Screenshots ==

+1. Screenshot of the plugin in use in a Gutenberg editor, featuring the Biography and Education sections excluded, the Employment section partially included, and the Works section fully included

 == Usage ==